 The Internet of Food & Farm 2020 (IoF2020) project has investigated and fostered the large-scale implementation of Internet of Things (IoT) in the European farming and food sector.
 Donau Soja and Soia Italia worked together in the Use Case 1.3: Soya Protein Management to increase technological innovation in the cultivation and processing of soybeans.
 From 2017 to 2020, smart farming technologies, such as decision support systems (DSS) and IoT sensors to optimise operations including irrigation, were applied and validated in real environments.

-Accompanied by the Italian ICT company Sysman P&S, Soia Italia and Donau Soja work on the development of a DSS for soybean producers.
-Through the combination of various sensors data, e.g. weather station, Near-Infrared-Sensor for quality mapping, or electrical conductivity tests for soils, farmers will be supported by producing soya with higher protein content – which is one of the main quality indicators in the soya feed chain.
+Supported by the Italian ICT company Sysman P&S, Soia Italia and Donau Soja worked together to develop a DSS for soybean producers.
+By combining various sensor data, e.g. from weather stations, near-infrared sensors for quality mapping, and electrical conductivity tests for soils, farmers can be helped to produce soya with a higher protein content – one of the main quality indicators in the soya feed chain.

-Most plant based proteins are derived from soya.
-Currently, the EU imports around 32 million tons of soya (mainly as processed soya meal) per year to feed its livestock.
-This makes the EU highly dependent on soya producing countries such as Brazil, Argentina and the US and has adverse effects on soil fertility, biodiversity and water quality, due to over-farming with other crops and a shorter crop rotation in these areas.
+Most plant-based proteins are derived from soya.
+The EU currently imports around 32 million tonnes of soya (mainly as processed soya meal) per year to feed its livestock.
+As a result, the EU is highly dependent on soya-producing countries such as Brazil, Argentina and the US.
+At the same time, this soya production has adverse effects on soil fertility, biodiversity and water quality in these countries, due to over-farming with other crops and a shorter crop rotation.